Comparison of Church Live Streaming Solutions

 Finally, let’s compare Boxcast in terms of church live streaming solutions.
 It’s also a hosting service that offers a variety of tools and features.

 All Boxcast plans include white-label streaming.

 Boxcast highlights the fact that they use Amazon’s AWS Cloudfront CDN (Content Distribution Network).
-Cloudfront is a capable CDN, but as noted above, is not as fast and does not have the server numbers or distribution that Akamai does.
+Cloudfront is a capable CDN, but as noted above, it is not as fast and does not have the server numbers or distribution that Akamai does.

 Storage / Bandwidth

 All Boxcast plans include unlimited bandwidth for streaming.
 Storage is different.
 Instead of charging per GB, Boxcast plans retain recorded live streams for a given period of time.
-The Standard Plan saves a copy of each broadcast for 1 month, while the Advanced and Advanced Plus plan keep recordings for 1 year.
+The Standard Plan saves a copy of each broadcast for 1 month, while the Advanced and Advanced Plus plan keeps recordings for 1 year.

 Boxcast starts at $99/month for the Standard Plan.
 The Advanced Plan, at $129/month, increases storage duration and adds better analytics and Roku/AppleTV support.
 The $299/month Advanced Plus plan adds support for monetization and scoreboard/graphic overlays.

 In 2018, an estimated 2.38 billion people watched streaming or downloaded video across all devices.
 Those numbers continue to rise in 2019.
 Lots of different religious groups are taking advantage of the rise of video to boost the size of their audience.
-You can do the same, if you look seriously at church live streaming solutions.
+You can do the same if you look seriously at church live streaming solutions.

 Finally, we invite you to join our LinkedIn group for regular live streaming tips and exclusive offers.

 Thanks for reading this online video platform comparison.
 Let us know your feedback and questions in the comment section below.
 We love to hear from our readers, and we’ll respond as soon as we can.